-Being accused of domestic violence can feel unfair, frustrating, and confusing.
-We can evaluate the evidence objectively and provide legal guidance and representation.
+Domestic violence situations are scary and confusing.
+We can evaluate the situation objectively and provide legal guidance and representation.

 Domestic Violence Protective Order

 A domestic violence restraining order, a court order that provides protection to a victim of domestic violence from his/her abuser, is also referred to as a “DVPO” or “50B” (after the chapter of the North Carolina General Statutes governing such an order).

 Under Chapter 50B, Domestic violence is defined in North Carolina as: